rk1a/minetest/README.md

 Modes of Operation
 ------------------
-The model provides 4 modes of operation for players and agents
+The environment will eventually provide 4 modes of operation for players and agents
 1. Asynchronous real time interaction for agents between client and server.
+(WIP)
-2. Single agent synchronous interaction between a client and server
+2. Single agent synchronous interaction between a client and server (Done)
-3. Multi agent synchronous interaction between a client and server
+3. Multi agent synchronous interaction between a client and server(WIP)
-4. Real time recording of player actions
+4. Real time recording of player actions (WIP)

 Minetester